Blaizzy/mlx-embeddings/docs/Python-for-Formula-Authors.md

 Remember: there are very limited cases for libraries (e.g. significant amounts of native code is compiled) so, if in doubt, do not package them.

+**We do not use the `python-` prefix for these kinds of formulae!**

+### Examples of allowed libaries in homebrew-core

+* `numpy`, `scipy`: long build time, complex build process

+* `cryptography`: builds with `rust`

+* `certifi`: patched formula to allow any Python-based formulae to leverage the brewed CA certs (see https://github.com/orgs/Homebrew/discussions/4691).

 ### Python declarations for libraries

-Libraries built for Python 3 should include `depends_on "python@3.x"`, which will bottle against Homebrew's Python 3.x.
+Libraries built for Python 3 must include `depends_on "python@3.y"`, which will bottle against Homebrew's Python 3.y.

 ### Installing libraries